EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 A **Connect to RStudio Server** button will appear.
 RStudio Server is now ready for use.

-A 'RStudio Server is running in Podman container epcc-ces-rstudio-SESSION_ID' message will also appear.

 Click **Connect to RStudio Server**.
 A new browser tab will open with RStudio Server.

 !!!
 Warning